XinYuScience/EC_legacy_GPP/README.md

 Author: Xin Yu
 Email:xyu@bgc-jena.mpg.de

-CODE for the manuscript: Widespread but divergent drought legacy effects on gross primary productivity System requirements: no operating system dependence; R version is 4.0.3 Installation guide: no installation is needed
+CODE for the manuscript: Widespread but divergent drought legacy effects on gross primary productivity across biomes, submitted to Science Advances
+System requirements: no operating system dependence; R version is 4.0.3 Installation guide: no installation is needed